heroiclabs/nakama-docs/docs/social-in-app-notifications.md

 ## List notifications

 You can list notifications which were received when the user was offline.
 These notifications are ones which were marked "persistent" when sent.
-It depends on your game or app but we suggest you retrieve notifications after a client reconnects.
+The exact logic depends on your game or app but we suggest you retrieve notifications after a client reconnects.
 You can then display a UI within your game or app with the list.

 ```sh fct_label="cURL"
 curl http://127.0.0.1:7350/v2/notification?limit=10 \